devanshhub/js-hindi/README.md

 # js-hindi
-A  js repository in hindi
+A code repository for javascript in hindi